Walther Dobbertin

 Walther Alexander Dobbertin (28 August 1882 – 12 January 1961) was a German photographer and publisher, mainly active in the former colony of German East Africa, in modern-day Tanzania.
 His photographic work, consisting of hundreds of images in black-and-white, provides a comprehensive portrayal of the colony's political, social, economic, and military aspects.
 His subjects ranged from landscapes and wildlife to portraits of indigenous people and German settlers.
 Notably, he documented the activities of the German Schutztruppe and the experiences of Askari soldiers.

 Dobbertin is the only known photographer on the German side who documented the events before and during the fighting between German and British troops in the East African campaign of World War I. His images have been considered important resources for the history of East Africa and its documentation through photography.

 Following his release as a prisoner of war, Dobbertin returned to Germany and ran a bookshop in a town south of Hamburg.
 In 1932, he self-published a photo book with glorifying portraits of German colonial soldiers.
-Further, he was a member of the Nazi Party's paramilitary wing SA.
+Further, he became a member of the Nazi Party's paramilitary wing — the SA.
 In 1945, his business licence was revoked by the British authorities in Germany.
 When his licence was restored, he continued his bookshop until shortly before his death.

 In 21st-century post-colonial studies, scholars have emphasised that Dobbertin's photographs function not only as historical documentation but also as artefacts allowing new interpretations of the visual culture of German colonialism—framed for administrative and commercial audiences, shaped by colonial hierarchies, and later repurposed for inter-war and nationalist German contexts.